 If MacroView CEF determines that an email has a valid filing tag in its subject, but that saving to the location identified by that tag would result in prompting for metadata, or if the user does not have permission to save to the designated location, CEF will apply a blue Not Auto Filed by CEF category to the email in Outlook.

 At a later convenient time, the user can save the emails that have these tags by drag and dropping the email to the desired location.

-Tip: MacroView DMF and Message 8.6 introduced supports saving emails without profiling when there is only non-mandatory metadata.
-When this option is configured CEF will automatically save emails that do not have mandatory metadata and categorise them as Saved to SharePoint by CEF.
+Tip: MacroView DMF and Message 8.6 introduced support for saving emails without profiling when there is only non-mandatory metadata.
+When this option is configured CEF will automatically save emails that do not have mandatory metadata and categorize them as Saved to SharePoint by CEF.